simonedegiacomi/IBICT-2019-Website/content/lessons.md

     	{{< lesson-reading
       		title="Zuckerman — QAnon and the Unreal"
       		file="mandatory/08 Zuckerman — QAnon and the Unreal.pdf" >}}
+		{{< lesson-reading
+      		title="Lynch — On CS as a Trigger of Post-Truth" file="mandatory/08 Lynch — On CS as a Trigger of Post-Truth.pdf" >}}
   	{{</ lesson-readings >}}
   	{{< lesson-readings suggested >}}
     	{{< lesson-reading
       		title="Collins — Post-Truth in Science and Technology Studies" file="suggested/08 Collins — Post-Truth in Science and Technology Studies.pdf" >}}

   	{{</ lesson-readings >}}
 {{</ lesson >}}